 European Impressions of New World Foods

 European explorers wrote extensive descriptions of their travels and impressions of their new surroundings in the Americas.
 Hardly any detail was too small; they described people, environments, customs, manners, events, clothing, foods, and much more.
 As more people traversed the Atlantic Ocean, more accounts of the New World became available to European readers in a variety of formats.
-Artists also travelled to the Americas and were employed to create artistic renderings of explorers’ accounts.
+Artists also traveled to the Americas and were employed to create artistic renderings of explorers’ accounts.

 Food, in particular, was fascinating to Europeans in the New World, and descriptions of food, as well as indigenous cooking and eating practices, formed a large portion of travel accounts.
 While many plants and animals were recognizable, Europeans often noted that they seemed bigger and more vigorous in the Americas.
 Many victuals, however, were completely new to the explorers and later, the colonists.
 The exoticism of foods like corn and bananas was further heightened by the ways in which indigenous peoples prepared and consumed their food.
 Scores of accounts, both text and image, describe foods with which we are now familiar, like corn, potatoes, chili peppers, pumpkins, cassava, prickly pear, banana, cacao, turkey, and a wide variety of fish.